cybusio/example-how-to-setup-connectware-with-fluentbit-and-grafana-loki/README.md

 ## Next steps

-The Fluent-Bit instance can easily be configured for further/parallel outputs and more complex configuration e.g. for more useful labels.
+The Fluent-Bit instance can be easily configured for further/parallel outputs and more complex configuration e.g. for more useful labels (see the corresponding documentation).
-See the corresponding documentation.

-The CPU and memory footprint is pretty small, so further measures to tweak the setup for production use may be just need for massive load and contraints in the environment.
+The CPU and memory footprint is pretty small, so further measures to tweak the setup for production use may be just need for massive load and constraints in the environment.

 Loki as the log aggregator has many option to work with, especially a retention period will be for useful for stable production use.
 Whether the storage needs